How does it work?

 The nurse will connect you to several monitors.
 The monitors allow the doctor and nurse to check your heart rhythm, blood pressure and other measurements during the pacemaker implant.

-Your left or right side of your body, from your neck to your groin will be shaved and cleansed with a special soap.
+Your chest will be shaved and cleansed with a special soap.
 Sterile drapes are used to cover you from your neck to your feet.
 A strap will be placed across your waist and arms to prevent your hands from coming in contact with the sterile field.

-The ICD may be implanted in two ways:
+The ICD may be implanted in three ways:

 - Epicardial (outside your heart) – This requires open heart surgery.
 Instead of placing the lead through a vein and guiding it to the heart, it is sewn onto the heart.
 Your doctor will decide if this approach is necessary for you.